-Our second amended and restated certificate of incorporation and second amended and restated by-laws provide that the authorized number of directors may be changed only by resolution of our board of directors.
-Our certificate of incorporation also provides that our directors may be removed only for cause by the affirmative vote of the holders of at least 75% of the outstanding shares then entitled to vote in an annual election of directors, and that any vacancy on our board of directors, including a vacancy resulting from an enlargement of our board of directors, may be filled only by vote of a majority of our directors then in office.
+Our Certificate of Incorporation and By-Laws provide that the authorized number of directors may be changed only by resolution of our board of directors.
+Our Certificate of Incorporation also provides that our directors may be removed only for cause by the affirmative vote of the holders of at least 75% of the outstanding shares then entitled to vote in an annual election of directors, and that any vacancy on our board of directors, including a vacancy resulting from an enlargement of our board of directors, may be filled only by vote of a majority of our directors then in office.

-Our board of directors has nominated Caroline Dorsa, Georgia Keresty, Ph.D., M.P.H., and John M. Leonard, M.D. for election as the class III directors at the Annual Meeting.
+Our board of directors has nominated Muna Bhanji, R.Ph., John F. Crowley and Jesse Goodman, M.D., M.P.H. for election as the class I directors at the Annual Meeting.
 The nominees are presently directors and have indicated a willingness to continue to serve as directors, if elected.
 If a nominee becomes unable or unwilling to serve, however, the proxies may be voted for a substitute nominee selected by our board of directors.